crayogen/sudoku-solver/README.md

 # sudoku solver

-This is C++ code to solve a sudoku board using backtracking.
+This is a C++ program to solve a sudoku board using backtracking.
 The program is set to solve a 9x9 board by default, but can solve 3x3 or 6x6 etc. boards as well by changing the number_of_rows integer in the program.

 ## How to use